OpenAstronomy/openastronomy.github.io/gsoc/background.md

 software at home (or wherever you like), with guidance from expert mentors distributed around the globe.

-To apply to be a GSoC student, you must write an application to [GSoC] for one or more OpenAstronomy project ideas.
+To apply to be a GSoC contributor, you must write an application to [GSoC] for one or more OpenAstronomy project ideas.
 Each summer, [several projects][oa projects] are offered by [OpenAstronomy mentors][oa mentors], with well-defined scope and pre-requisite experience.
-If you are selected by OpenAstronomy, you will be a GSoC student.
+If you are selected by OpenAstronomy, you will be a GSoC contributor.

 ### What is OpenAstronomy?